Tek Eye Logo

 For Bridged Networking the VMs can appear as machines on the physical network.
 A VM running on a host can be visible to another machine running on the real network.

 Generally Host-Only networking covers most standalone virtualization requirements.
 If all the VMs are running in one host and do not need to communicate outside that machine Host-Only Networking is adequate.
 Add Bridged Networking for more complex requirements.
-If in doubt install both but start using Host-Only to begin with.
+If in doubt start using Host-Only to begin with.
 The VirtualBox networking options are very flexible and configurable.
 See the VirtualBox Networking documentation for full details.

-VirtualBox Python 2.x Support
+VirtualBox Python Support

 VirtualBox can be controlled via a Python API.
 For a standalone Windows machine Python support is not generally required.
 Running VirtualBox on a production server may require control via scripts.
 Python support provides that ability.